-You may not want to believe it, but the holidays are just around the corner!
+The holidays are just around the corner!
 And while I do love bright glass ornaments and other intricate Christmas decor, there is a certain rustic charm to handmade Christmas decorations.
-I especially love using pine cones from the backyard or fruit and oranges from the kitchen.
-It makes me think of simpler times.
+So snag some of these ideas for DIY Christmas decorations using natural elements from your garden or yard!

 And what better way to spread holiday cheer than with lovely holiday decor that brings warmth and joy?
 (Raise your hand if you immediately thought of holiday cheer= singing loudly for all to hear.)
 One way to create an inviting holiday space is by making handmade Christmas decorations.

 This post may contain affiliate links, which simply means I may earn a commission off of links at no extra cost to you.
 Thank you for supporting my site!